sylas-kim/apple-hdr-heic/README.md

 The output file `output.png` does not contain the necessary [cICP](https://en.wikipedia.org/wiki/Coding-independent_code_points) metadata that denotes it to have `bt2020` (9) color primaries and `smpte2084` (16) transfer characteristics.

-To convert the above PNG to a 12-bit HDR AVIF file with appropriate metadata, do:
+To convert the above PNG to a 12-bit HDR AVIF file with appropriate metadata using [libavif](https://github.com/AOMediaCodec/libavif), do:

 ```
 avifenc -s 4 -j 4 --min 1 --max 56 -a end-usage=q -a cq-level=10 -a tune=ssim -a color:enable-qm=1 \